Introduction to Education Research in the Health Professions and Sciences course

-MCSHE is hosting its annual HDR research symposium on Thursday 31 October 2019, 9am to 4pm, at Monash University Clayton Campus.
+MCSHE is hosting its annual HDR research symposium in 2020, 30th September 2020, 9am to 4pm, at Monash University Clayton Campus.

 The purpose of the day is to showcase the amazing health education research being conducted at Monash University by our PhD students and for the students to gain developmental feedback on their work from supervisors and other more experienced health professions education researchers.
 The theme of this year's symposium is developing a researcher identity.